Alvin-He/Alvin-He/Readme.md

    4. A Roblox Developer(NEW), but don't ask me about Lua, I'm still Learning it
    5. Post random stuff on github ........
    6. My discord: Alvin66#2027 if you would like to talk :)

-The Project I'm currently working on: RAI -- An advanced static luau AI system.
-Well it's mostly analystic.
-But not bad for a first big project.